lilydjwg/nvchecker/docs/usage.rst

   An xpath expression used to find the version string.

 .. note::
-  An additional dependency "lxml" is required
+  An additional dependency "lxml" is required.

 Find with a Command
 ~~~~~~~~~~~~~~~~~~~